TeamWanari/rosetta/rosetta_generator/README.md

       home: Scaffold(
         body: Center(
           child: Column(
             children: [
               Text(
-				  /// Returns a string repesented with a key "hello_there" in the localization files.
+                /// Returns a string represented with a key "hello_there" in the localization files.
                 Translation.of(context).helloThere,
               ),
               Text(
                 /// Resolves the string, associated with the given key.
 The result is same as above.
                 Translation.of(context).resolve(TranslationKeys.helloThere),
-	          ),]
+              ),
+            ]
           )
         ),
       ),
       localizationsDelegates: [
         /// Returns the generated delegate, which will setup the [Translation] instances.
         Translation.delegate,
         GlobalMaterialLocalizations.delegate,
         GlobalWidgetsLocalizations.delegate,